 Produced by Godinymayin Yijard Rivers Arts & Culture Centre

-The exhibition that brings to life one man’s remarkable journey to share his people’s culture with the world is on display at the Museum of Geraldton.
+The exhibition that brings to life one man’s remarkable journey to share his people’s culture with the world will display at the Museum of the Great Southern.

 Yidumduma Bill Harney: Bush Professor is a travelling exhibition from Godinymayin Yijard Rivers Arts and Culture Centre and celebrates the life work of Yidumduma Bill Harney.